NintenJoe/cs428-project/README.md

-# cs428-project #
+# Zol: An Experimental Game About Exploration and Discovery #

+## Installation Instructions ##
+In order to run the current running version of the game, run the command `make main` while in the top level project directory.

+In order to run all the tests for the game engine infrastructure code, run the command `make tests` while in the top level project directory.

+## Credits ##
-Course project for CS428: Software Engineering II @ University of Illinois Urbana-Champaign
+Project originally developed as a course project for CS428 (Software Engineering II) at the University of Illinois Urbana-Champaign.

-Authors:
+### Authors ###
 - Joshua Halstead (halstea2)
 - Joseph Ciurej (ciurej2)